 Julia Anne Matheson

 Julia Anne Matheson focuses her practice on trademark, unfair competition, and Internet-related issues including strategic international portfolio management, counseling and clearance, opposition and cancellation proceedings, licensing, due diligence, domain name disputes, and litigation and enforcement matters.
-Ms. Matheson has practiced in this area for more than 25 years, and has worked with numerous Fortune 500 companies and multi-national organizations throughout the world.
+She has practiced in this area for more than 25 years, and has worked with numerous Fortune 500 companies and multi-national organizations throughout the world.

 Ms. Matheson publishes regularly on trademark-related topics.
-She is also a frequent speaker on trademark, Internet, and general intellectual property law issues at various international programs and conferences targeted to the U.S. and international business community, including the International Trademark Association (INTA), American Bar Association (ABA), European-American Chamber of Commerce, Practicing Law Institute, and Licensing Executive Society (LES).
+She is also a frequent speaker on trademark, Internet, and general intellectual property law issues at various international programs and conferences targeted to the U.S. and international business community, including the International Trademark Association (INTA), MARQUES, American Bar Association (ABA), European-American Chamber of Commerce, Practicing Law Institute (PLI), and Licensing Executive Society (LES).
 Ms. Matheson is consistently recognized by her peers and in-house counsel as a leading U.S. trademark lawyer in various ranking publications.
 One publication recently described Ms. Matheson as "incredible," providing "very capable and vigorous advocacy for her clients," a "gold standard," and a "hugely important market presence".

 - Recot, Inc v.
 MC Becton (Fed.
 Cir.).
 Obtained a decision vacating and remanding the TTAB’s decision that the mark FIDO LAY for dog biscuits was not confusingly similar to the mark FRITO-LAY for snack foods, and then a decision from the TTAB finding that the marks were confusingly similar.

 - The Baby Einstein Company, LLC v.
 Robert Anderson, Jr. (TTAB).
 Settlement of a dispute resulting in the transfer of <littleeinstein.com> to Complainant.